First Time User? Enroll now.

 Visiting hours have changed as a result of COVID-19.
 Learn more.
 Testing information is available.
 Learn more.

 Home > Wellness > Health Library > Hair Loss

 But if hair loss runs in your family, you could lose a lot more hair.
-With this kind of hair loss, you may end up with bald spots if you are a man.
-If you are a woman, you may find that the hair on the top of your head is slowly thinning.
-About half of all people have this type of hair loss by around age 50.
+With this kind of hair loss, you may end up with bald spots if you're a man.
+If you're a woman, you may find that the hair on the top of your head is slowly thinning.

 Common causes of hair loss include:

 There are many types of hair loss.
 They include:

 There are some things you can do that may reduce or prevent hair loss.
 These include avoiding certain medicines, reducing stress, getting adequate protein and iron in your diet, and using hairstyles that don't damage your hair.
 Inherited hair loss (androgenetic alopecia) cannot be prevented.

 Your symptoms will depend on what kind of hair loss you have.

 If your hair is thinning, it happens slowly over time.
 You may not notice the hairs falling out.
 If your hair is shedding, then clumps of hair fall out.
 You may lose hair all over your scalp, which is called general hair loss.
 Or you may lose hair only in one area.
 This is called focal hair loss.